google/megalista/README.md

   - S2S Offline events API (conversion upload), to be used for audience creation and in-app events with Google Ads and DV360 [[details]](https://support.appsflyer.com/hc/en-us/articles/207034486-API-de-eventos-de-servidor-para-servidor-S2S-mobile-para-mobile)

 ## How does it work
-Megalista was design to separate the configuration of conversion/audience upload rules from the engine, giving more freedom for non-technical teams (i.e. Media and Business Inteligence) to setup multiple upload rules on their own.
+Megalista was designed to separate the configuration of conversion/audience upload rules from the engine, giving more freedom for non-technical teams (i.e. Media and Business Intelligence) to setup multiple upload rules on their own.

 The solution consists of #1 a configuration environment (either Google Sheet or JSON file, or a Google Cloud Firestore collection) in which all rules are defined by mapping a data source (BigQuery Table) to a destination (data upload endpoint) and #2, an Apache Beam workflow running on Google Dataflow, scheduled to upload the data in batch mode.